Audi A7: A7L

 In April 2021, Audi launched the three-box sedan version of the A7, called the A7L.
 It is only sold in China as the first Audi model manufactured by the SAIC Volkswagen joint venture.
+The A7L has a slightly longer wheelbase while being shorter overall than the Audi A8 (non-LWB); the A7L also has frameless doors like the liftback A7 compared to the A8's framed doors.
+The A7L could be seen as a closer competitor to the BMW 8 Series Gran Coupé than the standard A7.

-The engine is the same as that used in the liftback version, 3.0-litre TFSI engine with 340 PS and 500 Nm of torque.
+The engines are the same as those used in the liftback version, including the top-of-the-line 3.0-litre TFSI engine with 340 PS and 500 Nm of torque.

 Engine

 At launch, the A7 was powered by a six-cylinder petrol engine making 250 kW and 500 Nm, an engine also used in the new Audi A8.
-Further engines will follow soon after the start of production.

-All units will receive a 48-volt vehicle electrical system, which together with the belt alternator starter (BAS) comprises the MHEV system (Mild Hybrid Electric Vehicle).
+Further engines became available soon after the start of production.
+All units receive a 48-volt vehicle electrical system, which together with the belt alternator starter (BAS) comprises the mild hybrid system.